matak/dbrecord/README.md

 dbrecord
 ========

-DbRecord used to be ActiveRecord, now it is 5 levels ORM (EntityManager, EntityRepository, Mapper, Entity), it is based on dibi
+DbRecord used to be ActiveRecord, now we add some more levels like (EntityManager, EntityRepository - includes the mapper layer), it is based on dibi